ThiagoPanini/datadelivery/docs/mkdocs/index.md

 ## Overview

-The *datadelivery* project is an open source solution that provides a starter toolkit to be deployed in any AWS account in order to enable users to begin their learning path on AWS analytics services, like Athena, Glue, EMR, Redshift.
-It does that by supplying a [Terraform](https://www.terraform.io/) module that can be called from any Terraform project for deploying all the infrastructure needed to take the first steps using analytics in AWS with public datasets to be explored.
+*datadelivery* is an open source [Terraform](https://www.terraform.io/)  module that provides a starter infrastructure toolkit to be deployed in any AWS account in order to help users to explore analytics services like Athena, Glue, EMR, Redshift and others.
+It does that by uploading and cataloging public datasets that can be used for multiple purposes, either to create jobs or just to query data using AWS services.

 - Have you ever wanted to have a bunch of datasets to explore in AWS?
 - Have you ever wanted to take public data and start building an ETL process?